nuovze/StreamSAK/README.md

 ## Releases:

+**v3.0 (04/08/18) - UI overhaul; linking adjusters to counters moved to file instead of file naming convention; added increment/decrement options; added linking option directly in program.**
+  - Major UI overhaul fixes lots of bugs with large counter/adjuster names.
+  - Linking adjusters to counters is no longer done with files (e.g. wins--sr.txt would link wins to sr).
+Now, it is done by the program automatically in the *links.properties* file.
+  - You can now increment or decrement the counter.
+Clicking the counter name will just display the value.
+  - You can now link an adjuster to the counter from within the program.

-**v2.2 (04/06/18) - Revised creation/deletion options, added self-check updater, adjusted counter naming convention to show if it calls an adjuster.**
+**v2.2 (04/06/18) - Revised creation/deletion options; added self-check updater; adjusted counter naming convention to show if it calls an adjuster.**
   - Deleting counters and adjusters isn't quite as picky.
 You used to have to type the exact name of the counter/adjuster, which you may not have realized since it could have been hidden (e.g. the counter "wins--sr" would display as "wins").
 Now, the program automatically finds the best match to delete (e.g. "wins--sr" would be deleted if you just typed "wins").
   - If counters automatically called an adjuster after use, you had no indication.
 Now, if it calls an adjuster, it is displayed in its name (e.g the counter "wins--sr" would be displayed as "wins [+1]--sr").
   - If StreamSAK is out of date, it will let you know with an option to update it.